quix-it/quix-quang/projects/quang/overlay/modal/README.md

 ## Notes

 This component uses Angular CDK's `Overlay` and `Portal` modules for rendering modals dynamically.
+Refer to the component's API for all available configuration options.